SoftwareAG/c8y-docs/content/dtm/localization.md

 - label: localization
   title: Localization
   content: "
-  Use the **Localization** feature to add translations for custom properties or asset types, as well as to add custom translations for the existing static text in the DTM application.
+  Use the **Localization** feature to add translations for asset properties or asset models, as well as to add custom translations for the existing static text in the DTM application.

-  Once you created all custom properties and asset types, their names are added as keys in the **Localization** page.
+  Once you created all asset properties and asset models, their names are added as keys in the **Localization** page.
 You can add further translations as required.

   To add a new translation, click **Add term** on the top menu bar.
 In the resulting dialog box, add the name of the key, followed by the translation in the respective field.